Vata, Pitta, Kapha: how to actually tell which one you are

 Pure single-dosha types are rare.
 Most of us are dual types: Vata-Pitta, Pitta-Kapha, or Vata-Kapha, where two energies share the lead and the third plays a smaller role.
 A Vata-Pitta person, for example, might have Vata's light frame and busy mind with Pitta's strong appetite and drive.

 There is also an important distinction between your prakriti (the constitution you were born with, which does not change) and your vikriti (your current state of balance, which changes with seasons, stress, food, and age).
-You might be Kapha by nature but showing Vata imbalance after a chaotic month of travel and deadlines.
-Daily habits should answer your current state; long-term lifestyle should honour your nature.
+You might be Kapha by nature but showing Vata imbalance after a chaotic month of travel and deadlines, or during the monsoon, when the damp, unstable weather stirs Vata in almost everyone.
+Daily habits should answer your current state; long-term lifestyle should honour your nature, starting with how you eat for your type.

 Try this today: a five-minute self-check